Axon-Shield/pki.github.io/docs/architecture/mutual-tls-patterns.md

 - You need to integrate mTLS with existing identity systems (AD, LDAP, etc.)
 - You're implementing mTLS for financial services or other highly regulated environments

-We've implemented mTLS for a large service mesh, Deutsche Bank (external partner APIs with complex onboarding), and Barclays (security retail banking systems).
+We've implemented mTLS for a large service mesh, Deutsche Bank (integration with hardware / access control appliactions), and Barclays (retail banking and payment systems).
 We know where the edge cases hide and what actually breaks in production.

 ---